This information will help you or your caregiver safely handle oral chemotherapy (chemotherapy you take by mouth) at home.

 - Clean the counter or table surface with soap and warm water.

-- Wash your hands with soap and water for at least 20 seconds, even if your skin didn’t come in contact with your medications.
+- Wash your hands with soap and water for at least 20 seconds, even if your skin did not touch your medicine.

 - Remove your apron.
-If you got medication on it, wash it separately from other clothing using hot water.
+If you got medicine on it, wash it with hot water.
+Do not wash it with other clothing.

-How should I handle my body fluids if I’m taking chemotherapy?
+How should I handle my body fluids if I am taking chemotherapy?

-Some of your medications may be in your body fluids (such as your urine, bowel movements, vomit, vaginal fluid, or semen) during and after your therapy.
-For more information on handling body fluids while you’re taking chemotherapy, read the resource Safe Handling of Chemotherapy and Biotherapy at Home.
+During and after your therapy, some of your medicine may be in your body fluids.
+This includes your urine, bowel movements, vomit, saliva, vaginal fluid, or semen.
+To learn more about handling body fluids while you’re taking chemotherapy, read How to Safely Handle Chemotherapy and Biotherapy at Home.

-What should I do if I accidentally spill or splash my medication or body waste?
+What should I do if I spill or splash my medicine or body waste by accident?

-If your medication or bodily fluid spill or splashes, follow the guidelines in this section.
+If your medicine or bodily fluid spill or splashes, follow the guidelines in this section.
 For a quick reference, read the resource Follow the 4 Cs if Your Chemo Leaks or Spills.

 Make a spill kit